EvanTLeh/EvanTLeh.github.io/index.md

 _**[Natural language processing 10-Ks to identify risks](Report/report.md)**_

 This program aimed to examine companies in the S&P 500, measure the sentiment of each company’s 10 K, and examine the returns after the 10 Ks were filed.
-The final results were a correlation table showing the strength of the connection between the sentiment and the return(Shown Below), and different scatterplots to measure each given measure.
+The final results were different scatterplots to measure each given measure and a correlation table showing the strength of the connection between the sentiment and the return(Shown Below).
+The Variables here are the returns 3 days after and 10 days after, based on 2 different dictionaries, and sentiment around Supply chain, Risk, and Competition.

 <img src="Report/image.png?raw=true"/>